shopware/frontends/.changeset/unlucky-birds-pay.md

 "vue-demo-store": minor
 ---

+- Added `refreshPaymentMethod` to refresh payment methods
-- Added `refreshShoppingAndPaymentMethods` method that is used for rules scenarios that are related to the shipping or payment
+- Added `refreshShippingMethod` to refresh shipping methods
 - Added check of shipping method selection on the checkout process